qho-djo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file 8-JamesBond sets full permissions for Others and no permissions for User and Groups.
 The file 9-JohnDoe sets permissions rwx for users, rx for groups and wx for .
 The file 10-mirrorpermissions copies permissions of hello to olleh.
+The file 11-directoriespermissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.